DecentCMS/DecentCMS/modules/core/search/docs/index.yaml.md

 The mapping expression copies the title and URL of the item into index entries.
-The search part doesn't require that you write entire function like the API does.
+The search part doesn't require that you write the entire function like the API does.
 Instead, a simple expression can be used, that will be wrapped into a function automatically.